Michael Huffington: Politics

+Reagan administration

 In 1986, President Ronald Reagan appointed Huffington as Deputy Assistant Secretary of Defense for Negotiations Policy, with responsibility for conventional arms control negotiations.
 He was awarded the Secretary of Defense Medal for Outstanding Public Service.

+Congress

 In 1992, Huffington was elected to the House of Representatives from California's 22nd District (Santa Barbara and San Luis Obispo counties).
 He spent a record $5.4 million on his campaign, 95% of it his own money.
 He spent about $3.5 million in the Republican primary, in which he defeated veteran incumbent Robert J. Lagomarsino.
-Huffington later defeated then Santa Barbara County Supervisor, Gloria Ochoa, in the general election.
+Huffington later defeated then-Santa Barbara County Supervisor Gloria Ochoa in the general election.
 He donated his entire congressional salary to the Partnership for Children of Santa Barbara County in 1993, and to the Partnership for Children of San Luis Obispo County in 1994.

+Senate campaign

-In 1994, during his first term in the House, Huffington spent $28 million in a bid for the seat in the United States Senate held by Dianne Feinstein.
+In 1994, Huffington did not seek re-election to the House but spent $28 million in a bid for the seat in the United States Senate held by Dianne Feinstein.
 She had won the seat in a special election two years earlier against John F. Seymour, who had been appointed in 1991 to fill the vacancy caused by the retirement of Governor-elect Pete Wilson.
 In the Republican primary, Huffington defeated William E. Dannemeyer.
 At the time, Huffington's campaign was the most expensive in a non-presidential election in American history.
 He lost to Feinstein in the general election by 1.9 percent of the vote.

+Activism

 During 1998, Huffington was co-chairman (with actor and director Rob Reiner) of Proposition 10 in California, which increased the state excise tax on cigarettes by 50 cents per pack.
 The resulting multi-hundred million dollars of tax revenue was used for prenatal care and for the health care and education of children under six years of age.

 In the 2003 California gubernatorial recall election, Huffington endorsed Republican Arnold Schwarzenegger.
 His ex-wife, Arianna Huffington, was an opposing candidate.
 She withdrew before the election, although her name remained on the ballot.

 On June 29, 2006, Huffington co-chaired the Log Cabin Republicans "The Courage To Lead: An Evening With The Governor" dinner that honored California governor Arnold Schwarzenegger.
 Huffington also personally contributed $1 for every $2 contributed to the Log Cabin Republicans (a 501(c)(4) tax designated organization) for that dinner.

 In 2006, Huffington became the director of It's My Party Too, a group founded by former New Jersey Governor Christine Todd Whitman.
 A moderate Republican organization with libertarian leanings, it advocated fiscal conservatism, social progressivism, environmental protection and limited government interference in personal matters.
 In 2007, It's My Party Too evolved into the Republican Leadership Council.

 In 2013, Huffington was a signatory to an amicus curiae brief in support of same-sex marriage, submitted to the Supreme Court during the Hollingsworth v.
 Perry case.